Religious Centers on Campus

 Adam Ben Ing, Partner Chaplain

-Adam Ben Ing graduated from Alliance Theological Seminary in May 2004 with a Master of Divinity and was ordained by the American Baptist Churhes of Metro NY in September 2008.
+Adam Ben Ing graduated from Alliance Theological Seminary in May 2004 with a Master of Divinity and was ordained by the American Baptist Churches of Metro NY in September 2008.
 He has been serving a the English Ministry pastor in the New York Chinese Baptist Church for 12 years.
 You can find him occasionally biking to a park in his Flushing neighborhood with his three year old son Noah in the backseat.

-Winnie Lee, Partner Chaplain
+Winnie Ling, Partner Chaplain

 Winnie currently ministers at a New York Chinese Baptist Church as the Outreach Coordinator.
 Her church partners with International Students Incorporate to minister to international students.
 Her social work and college ministry background shapes her style of witness.
 She has deep Brooklyn roots and is always open to sharing her love for the borough with the rest of the world.